nang-dev/InstagramAutomation/README.md

 	cd InstagramAutomation
 	git submodule init
 	git submodule update

+You might have to install some dependencies that aren't on your computer.
+To do this, setup pip (https://pip.pypa.io/en/stable/installing/) and install the dependencies: ie. "pip install requests_toolbelt"

 To get started, take a look around at the files: bot_followusers and bot_followusers.
 If you put in your account info, it will work :)